Depth-Hoar/Depth-rosetta-api/README.md

 - Build: `docker build -t docknetwork/rosetta-api .`

 ## Adding a custom network
 Note the configuration files in the `networks` directory.
 To add a custom network, copy one of the files and change the parameters.
 You will need to also export your chain metadata and ensure its defined in the network configuration.
-You also need to import the proper types JSON, similar to `./polkadot-types.json`.
+You also need to import the proper types JSON, similar to [spec edgeware-node-types](https://github.com/hicommonwealth/edgeware-node-types) or ./polkadot-types.json`.
 Network configuration files are automatically loaded when the API initializes.

 ## Inspecting/Debugging
 We use Rosetta Inspector to check that the API is running properly, you can do that like so using Docker: